Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

 \subsection{Turbulence anisotropy}

 The radial gravitational field of the halo induces a preferred direction in our simulations, which is typically absent from turbulent box simulations mimicking a patch of the ISM.
 Figure~\ref{fig:sigma_rr_to_sigma_t} explores whether this effect induces anisotropy in CGM turbulence driven by inflows, by plotting the square of the ratio between the radial component $\sigma_{{\rm t},r}$ and the total turbulent velocity $\sigmat$.
 The isotropic value of $1/3$ is marked with a horizontal line.
-As in Figs.~\ref{fig:velocities_cool2ff} -- \ref{fig:sigma_t_over_u_r} each marker corresponds to a different radial shell and snapshot in the simulations at times and radii where the flow is quasi-steady, with marker color corresponding to $\macht$ in the shell.
-The figure shows that $\sigma_{{\rm t},r}^2/\sigmat^2\approx0.25-0.3$ in the turbulence-dominated regime (small radii with $\macht>1$), indicating roughly isotropic turbulence.
-In contrast $\sigma_{{\rm t},r}^2/\sigmat^2$ is often $0.15$ or lower in the thermal pressure-dominated regime ($\macht<1$) indicating turbulence is dominated by tangential modes.
+As in Figs.~\ref{fig:velocities_cool2ff} -- \ref{fig:sigma_t_over_u_r} each marker corresponds to a different radial shell and snapshot in the simulations at times and radii where the flow is quasi-steady, with marker color corresponding to the Mach number in the shell.
+The figure shows that turbulence is roughly isotropic ($\sigma_{{\rm t},r}^2/\sigmat^2\approx0.25-0.3$) at small radii with supersonic turbulence.
+In contrast turbulence is dominated by tangential modes, with $\sigma_{{\rm t},r}^2/\sigmat^2$ equal to $0.15$ or lower when turbulence is subsonic.

 A potential origin for the anisotropy in the subsonic regime is buoyancy damping of the radial component, which is expected when the Froude number is small \citep[e.g.][]{Mohapatra23}.
 The Froude number is defined as ${\rm Fr} = \sigmat/N$ where $N^2=\vc^2(\alpha_P/\gamma-\alpha_\rho)$ is the Brunt-V\"ais\"al\"a frequency and $\alpha_P$ and $\alpha_\rho$ are the power-law indices of the pressure and density profiles.
 Using $\alpha_P=\alpha_\rho=-1.5$ (eqn.~\ref{eq:cooling_flow T and rho}) we get $N=0.8\vc$, so the Froude number is indeed small in the subsonic regime where $\sigmat\ll\vc$.